PoCInnovation/InterPlanetaryCloud/README.md

 If you're interested in how the project is organized at a higher level, please contact the current project manager.

-### Dashboard - Upload a program from github

-Simple program registration on Aleph VMs is now possible.

-- Programs must listen to port 8080
-- *Source code must be under 1 MB size.* It is unlikely that your node_modules or python packages, as well as other associated files such as pictures or videos, are under that limit.
-This is because large files should be attached in a secondary volume, which is not a feature implemented on our side... yet :wink:

-- The VMs support binary executables, shell scripts, nodejs programs, and python ASGI programs.

- For further information, here is the [official aleph documentation](https://github.com/aleph-im/aleph-vm/blob/main/tutorials/README.md).

 ## Our PoC team :ok_hand: